henrydehe/Calibre-News_Delivery/README.md

 Be aware that files exceeding the size limit for email attachments will not be sent via SMTP.
 You will need to download them manually from the Artifacts.

-## Notice

-This project does not accept any PRs for adding recipes.
-Please do something interesting on your own.

 ## Links

 * [API documentation for recipes](https://manual.calibre-ebook.com/news_recipe.html)